JasonB101/simple-api/README.md

 #### Description

-A simple API using Java Spring boot and PostgreSQL
+A simple API using Java Spring boot, PostgreSQL, and React.

 Insert First Name, Last Name, Favorite Color, and Age into a database.